univention/univention-corporate-server/doc/manual/software/package-maintenance-policy.rst

 following steps should be performed:

-* Check for available release updates to be installed (see :ref:`computers-softwaremanagement-releasepolicy`) and, if applicable, installation.
+* Check for available release updates to be installed (see :ref:`computers-softwaremanagement-release-policy`) and, if applicable, installation.

 * Installation/deinstallation of package lists (see
-  :ref:`computers-softwaremanagement-packagelists`)
+  :ref:`computers-softwaremanagement-package-lists`)

 * Installation of available errata updates